cysouw/diathesis/text/c04_reflexive.md

  \a.
 Die S-Bahn hat sich wieder einmal verspätet.
  \b.
 Ich habe mir eine neue Sprache angeeignet.

 In this chapter only those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
 There are many more diatheses involving reflexive marking that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
 For example, sometimes the addition of a preverb induces the addition of a reflexive pronouns \Next[a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
 There is also the famous German diathesis with reflexive pronouns and manner adverbials \Next[b], see e.g. [@sec:adverbial-reflexive-transitive-anticausative], or the combination with the light verb *lassen* \Next[c], see e.g. [@sec:infinitive-lassen-reflexive-anticausative].
-Less widely discussed are reflexive constructions with a lights verb like *fühlen* or *geben* with particples \Next[d], see e.g. [@sec:participle-geben-reflexive-anticausative].
+Less widely discussed are reflexive constructions with a lights verb like *fühlen* or *geben* with participles \Next[d], see e.g. [@sec:participle-geben-reflexive-anticausative].

 \ex.
  \a.
 Der Hund ist nach Hause gelaufen.
 Der Hund hat sich in dem Wald verlaufen.